Recommendations & Conclusions

 The Government should in its response to this Report provide further consideration of the criteria on which a decision to legislate will be triggered, including which model performance indicators, training requirements such as compute power or other factors will be considered.

-Government response.
 The government welcomes the findings and confirms its proposal to establish legislation for powerful AI models, as announced at the King’s Speech.
-It commits to consulting on these proposals before bringing forward legislation, which will include how the most powerful …
+It commits to consulting on these proposals before bringing forward legislation, which will include how the most powerful AI models will be captured.

 Department for Science, Innovation and Technology